Bahram-Durani/clinical-patient-management-api/README.md

-A tiny FastAPI service to read patient records from a local patients.json file and expose simple endpoints to view, fetch by ID, and sort patients.
+A FastAPI service to read patient records from a local patients.json file and expose simple endpoints to view, fetch by ID, and sort patients.

 Features